 For more information check out my guide on how to create a personal finance budget.

 We all face frequent purchases throughout the month including purchases at a superstore, shopping mall, and restaurants.

 Swiping your credit card for these kinds of purchases isn’t a good choice.
 Why?
 Because you only increase your interest and debt payments on credit cards.

 What is the solution?

 Hold some cash in your wallet and pay with it for these kinds of smaller purchases.
 This way you only pay what the original cost is.

 4. Pay off debt fast

-Among all the financial prediatiors debt is the number one.
+Among all the financial predators debt is number one.
 Why?
 Because you not only pay the principal amount but also the interest and other charges on it.

-The types of debt according to the Federal Reserve Bank of New York’s Household Debt and Credit Card Report are following for first quarter of 2021.
+The types of debt according to the Federal Reserve Bank of New York’s Household Debt and Credit Card Report are the following for the first quarter of 2021.

-So if you’ve a debt burden whether in the form of credit card debt or student loan or mortgage for buying a house.
+So if you have a debt burden whether in the form of credit card debt or student loan or mortgage for buying a house.
 Just try to pay it as soon as possible.
 It will help you less stress about money and save more for emergencies and retirement.